 What's the best retention system?

-There are various retention systems that provide a secure and comfortable fit, namely: laces; Velcro; Techlace (lace and Velcro mix); ratchet, and Boa dials, each of which has its benefits.
+There are various retention systems that provide a secure and comfortable fit, namely: laces; Velcro; Techlace (lace and Velcro mix); ratchet, and BOA dials, each of which have their benefits.
 In some cases, two of these systems can be combined for a more personal and tailored fit.

 Can I use clipless shoes on flat pedals?